How to Prevent Hair Loss Before It Starts: The Clinical Science of Proactive Scalp Health

 - Hair feels dry and brittle along the length

-Clinical tonic: Oil K1 — Wheat Germ and Rosehip oil blend providing anti-inflammatory, antibacterial, and antifungal relief.
-Repairs dry, cracked scalp skin and soothes redness and itching.
+Clinical tonic: Oil K1 — a Wheat Germ and Rosehip oil blend formulated to soothe dry, tight scalp skin and calm the look of redness and irritation.

 - Scalp greasy by midday despite morning wash